andreipfeiffer/css-in-js/README.md

 #### Conclusions

 Overall, we felt like writting plain CSS, with the added benefit of being able to define the styles along with the component, so we __don't need an additional `.css` file__.
-We can also __use any JS/TS constants of functions__.
+Indeed, this is the philosophy of the library: supporting CSS syntax inside the component file.
+We can __use any JS/TS constants of functions__ with string interpolation.
 Working with __dynamic styles is pretty easy__ because it's plain JavaScript in the end.
 We get all these benefits at a very low price, with a pretty __small bundle overhead__.

 The downsides are the overall experience of writting plain CSS. __Without nesting support__ pseudo classes/elements and media queries getting pretty cumbersome to manage.